Jon Moscot: Early life

 Moscot was born in Santa Monica, California, and raised in Pacific Palisades, California.
 He is Jewish, and his parents are Elliot and Kathy Moscot.
 His father grew up attending yeshiva and walking to synagogue every weekend, and his mother converted to Judaism.
 As he grew up, he attended Hebrew school and attended Chabad services.
 Extended family of his, including an uncle, lives in Jerusalem and Efrat.

-He has two younger brothers; his youngest brother Jed, a pitcher who had an 0.87 ERA his senior year in high school and played baseball at the University of California, Davis, and for the 2019 and 2021 seasons at Bradley University, and his brother Josh, who graduated from UCLA in 2015.
+Moscot has two younger brothers; his youngest brother Jed, a pitcher who had an 0.87 ERA his senior year in high school and played baseball at the University of California, Davis, and for the 2019 and 2021 seasons at Bradley University, and his brother Josh, who graduated from UCLA in 2015.
 His uncle Bob Reif was a starting quarterback for Princeton University.

 Moscot had a small part at age 13 in the 2006 sports comedy film The Benchwarmers.
 He attained the Boy Scout rank of Eagle Scout.

 He graduated in 2009 from Palisades Charter High School in Los Angeles.
 In high school Moscot pitched and played third base, batting .415 (.600 in his freshman year) and pitching with a 2.10 earned run average (ERA) and 230 strikeouts, as his team won four consecutive Western League titles and had a 48–1 record against league opponents from 2007 to 2009.
 He was twice named Western League MVP and All-City pitcher, and received the Palisades Post award for Most Outstanding Athlete.